announce/sir/README.md

 ## Thoughts

-Random thoughts came across to me during the implementation:
+Random thoughts might come across to you during the implementation:

-- Rust shows very user-friendly error messages
+- Follow your heart and compiler; rust compiler shows very user-friendly error messages.